6/9 Chords aka 6add9 | Guitar Diagrams and Voicing Charts

-This PDF eBook contains 11 guitar lessons with chords, tabs, analysis , explanations and audio files about the main blues progressions used in jazz music.
+This PDF method contains 11 guitar lessons with chord studies, tabs, standard notation, analysis & audio files about the main blues progressions used in jazz music.

-This PDF eBook method contains 25 altered jazz guitar licks with tabs, patterns, scale charts and audio files to learn to master the altered scale.
+This PDF eBook method contains 25 altered jazz guitar licks with tabs, patterns, scale charts and audio files to master, apply and develop the altered scale.

-This eBook PDF contains 25 dominant diminished jazz guitar patterns using the half-whole diminished scale and some diminished 7th arpeggios.
+This eBook PDF with audio files contains 25 dominant diminished jazz guitar patterns using the half-whole diminished scale and diminished 7th arpeggios.

-The tritone substitution is explained through 5 jazz guitar licks with tabs/notation, youtube video links and backing track links.
-Printable PDF eBook
+The tritone substitution is explained through 6 jazz guitar licks with tabs/notation, youtube video links.
+Printable PDF eBook.

-Last edited: 06/03/2017
+Last edited: 06/13/2019